opencv/opencv/modules/imgproc/doc/filtering.rst

 The function computes and returns the filter coefficients for spatial image derivatives.
 When ``ksize=CV_SCHARR`` , the Scharr
-:math:`3 \times 3` kernels are generated (see :func:`Scharr` ).
-Otherwise, Sobel kernels are generated (see :func:`Sobel` ).
-The filters are normally passed to :func:`sepFilter2D` or to :func:`createSeparableLinearFilter` .
+:math:`3 \times 3` kernels are generated (see :cpp:func:`Scharr` ).
+Otherwise, Sobel kernels are generated (see :cpp:func:`Sobel` ).
+The filters are normally passed to :cpp:func:`sepFilter2D` or to :cpp:func:`createSeparableLinearFilter` .

 .. index:: getGaussianKernel

 getGaussianKernel
 ---------------------
-.. c:function:: Mat getGaussianKernel( int ksize, double sigma, int ktype=CV_64F )
+.. cpp:function:: Mat getGaussianKernel( int ksize, double sigma, int ktype=CV_64F )

     Returns Gaussian filter coefficients.